falcozerk/chargeweave/web/src/samples/README-primereact.md

 ```
 # NOTE: THIS IS DANGEROUS!
-# It exposes your machine to attacks from the websites you visit.
+# It exposes your machine to attacks from the websites you charger.
 DANGEROUSLY_DISABLE_HOST_CHECK=true
 ```